 There are already many successful gender equality measures in place at federal level, for example the Transparency in Wage Structures Act or the national Violence against Women helpline.
 However, Germany can also learn a lot from its neighbours, for example regarding the reconciliation of working life as well as family life and care work.

-During the Presidency of the Council of the EU, the Federal Ministry for Family Affairs will focus on promoting high standards throughout Europe for the protection of women against violence.
-The aim is to improve access to protection and counselling for everyone, starting with a Europe-wide helpline for women affected by violence.
+During the Presidency of the Council of the EU, the Federal Ministry for Family Affairs focused on promoting high standards throughout Europe for the protection of women against violence.
+As a result, a majority of gender equality ministers of EU member states and other countries agreed on 20 November to establish a Europe-wide single helpline for women affected by violence.
+In future, helplines for women are to be reached across Europe by phone on 116 016.
+The aim is to improve access to protection and counselling for everyone.

 The Federal Ministry for Family Affairs has been active in combating violence against women for many years.
 A prime example in this regard is the "Stronger than Violence" initiative, which, since its launch in late 2019, has encouraged women to seek support and has made the available support services better known.
 Many partner organisations have already joined the initiative.

-The Federal Ministry for Family Affairs promotes gender equality in working life, with the aim to reduce the gender pay gap in Europe.
+The Federal Ministry for Family Affairs promotes gender equality in working life.
+The aim is to reduce the gender pay gap in Europe.
 The COVID-19 pandemic has highlighted the fact that unpaid (care) work is mainly carried out by women.
 They are therefore not able to engage in paid work to the same extent as men.
-For this reason, the Federal Ministry for Family Affairs plans to discuss measures for a gender-equal distribution of paid work and unpaid care work.

 Germany, Portugal and Slovenia present this Trio Presidency Declaration on Gender Equality